975L/SiteBundle/README.md

 - Defines a layout used to display the web pages,
 - Variables are used to display data linked to website, name, etc.,
 - Allows to add Matomo javascript by just set url and id,
-- Allows to add CookieConsent by just adding the cookies page,
+- Allows to add CookieConsent by just adding its data,
+- Allows to have templates to override TwigBundle/Exception templates.

 [Site Bundle dedicated web page](https://975l.com/en/pages/site-bundle).